JosePedroDias/masto/README.md

 ## Features

-- shows your home timeline in a page of 4
+- shows your home timeline in pages of 4
 - records reading position, ie, you will remove on the next page
 - caches seen toots/statuses for the last 3 days and filters their boosts
+- rewrites user and status URLs from instance/@person to ourInstance/@person@instance \*
 - has simple text to speech feature. (you need to click/touch the page in chrome for it to start). to skip to next toot press `N`
-- ad hoc language detection of portuguese, falling back to english \*
-- rewrites user and status URLs from instance/@person to ourInstance/@person@instance \*\*
+- also displays colored toots and reads them in terminal
 - displays poll options
 - displays content warnings (opened)

-\* - many people fill the language field incorrectly
+- ad hoc language detection of portuguese, falling back to english \*\*

-\*\* - super useful. if you follow the link you'll be able to act on the user or toot directly without logging in
+\* - super useful. if you follow the link you'll be able to act on the user or toot directly without logging in
+\*\* - many people fill the language field incorrectly (can be reset by editing tootLang in templates.ts)

 ## A screenshot